pokwo7/middleware-scripts-1/README.md

-1. Test the webhook to automate build on jenkins.
+1. Test the webhook to automate build on jenkins
+2. It's works